secretstartups/handbook/content/handbook/security/threat-management/red-team/_index.md

 We have private Slack channels in place where designated team members can ask the Red Team if a certain activity belongs to them.
 This helps us to provide realistic opportunities to practice detection and response without escalating too far.
 For example, we would not want an emulated attack to affect production operations or escalate to third parties.

-You can read more about this process in the ["deconfliction" section](./red-team-roe.html#deconfliction-process) of our rules of engagement.
+You can read more about this process in the ["deconfliction" section]({{< ref "red-team-roe#deconfliction-process" >}}) of our rules of engagement.

 ### How the Red Team will respond to this question

 If the Red Team is ever asked *"Is this you?"* by someone other than the designated team members mentioned above, they will respond with the following text:

 > Thanks for your vigilance!
 Any suspicious activity should be treated as potentially malicious.
+If you'd like to contact security, you can follow the process here: [{{< ref "/handbook/security#contact-gitlab-security" >}}]({{< ref "/handbook/security#contact-gitlab-security" >}}).
+>
-If you'd like to contact security, you can follow the process here: [https://about.gitlab.com/handbook/security/#contact-gitlab-security](https://about.gitlab.com/handbook/security/#contact-gitlab-security).<br><br>Red Team operations provide an opportunity to practice detecting and responding to real-world attacks, and revealing an operation early might mean we miss out on that opportunity.
+> Red Team operations provide an opportunity to practice detecting and responding to real-world attacks, and revealing an operation early might mean we miss out on that opportunity.
 Because of this, we have a policy to neither confirm nor deny whether an activity belongs to us.
-You can read more about this policy here: [https://about.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team](https://about.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team).
+You can read more about this policy here: [{{< ref ".#is-this-the-red-team" >}}]({{< ref ".#is-this-the-red-team" >}}).

 ### How others should respond to this question

 Because we want to treat all activity as potentially malicious, anyone else receiving this question should also use a consistent response.
 Feel free to use your own words.
 The following can be a guide:

 > We want to treat any suspicious activity as potentially malicious.
 Let's continue following our normal procedures to report and investigate this.
 Any Red Team operation will have controls in place to keep things from escalating too far.
-You can read more about this here: [https://about.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team](https://about.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team).
+You can read more about this here: [{{< ref ".#is-this-the-red-team" >}}]({{< ref ".#is-this-the-red-team" >}}).

 If the person receiving this question happens to be a Security Director or a trusted participant in an ongoing stealth operation, they can then use established channels to communicate with the Red Team.